devilry/devilry-django/.devcontainer/repo-in-volume.md

    ```
    $ git clone git@github.com:devilry/devilry-django.git /workspace/
    ```
+4. Close the vscode window.

 Now you have everything you need inside the docker container/volume, but some things like pipenv install failed in step (1/2).
 The easiest fix is:

-1. Close the vscode window.
+## Step 1 (alternative 2)
+You can avoid all the steps above if you setup mutagen sync as explained in _Using mutagen.io to sync host and docker image_ below.
+This is because mutagen takes care of syncing your local files into the docker volume, and that includes .git/, so it is functionally the same as cloning the repo within the docker container.

+## Step 3: Build the docker container and open it in vscode

-2. Re-open the project in vscode.
+1. Re-open the project in vscode.
-3. Select the "reopen in container" popup that shows up, or run ``Remote containers: Reopen and reopen in container``.
+2. Select the "reopen in container" popup that shows up, or run ``Remote containers: Rebuild and reopen in container``.
    Just ignore all the popups that ask you to install or select anything.
    This will solve itself when we get dependencies installed.
-4. You may have to _Select python interpreter_ in vscode when pipenv install is done.
+3. You may have to _Select python interpreter_ in vscode when pipenv install is done.
 Select the interpreter in ``~/persistent/virtualenvs/...``.
 You will normally need to open a new terminal after starting up the container since the initial terminal will open before the python extension that selects the virtualenv is loaded.